realworldocaml/book/en/03-variables-and-functions.md

 of explicitness.

 This means that rarely used functions should not have optional arguments.
-A good rule of thumb for optional arguments is that you should never use an optional argument for internal functions of a module, only for functions that are exposed as part of the module's interface.
+A good rule of thumb is not to use optional arguments for functions internal to a module, _i.e._, functions that are not included in the `mli`.

 #### Explicit passing of an optional argument ###